australasian-computer-music-association/acmc23-85-RhizomaticImprovisation/article.md

 future(s) in each action.

-When performing the performer is aware of the audience and, if present, collaborators. this awareness may manifest as between willful ignoring to pandering.
+When performing the performer is aware of the audience and, if present, collaborators. this awareness may manifest as between wilful ignoring to pandering.
 When improvising, and particularly when improvising without a pre-ordained structure or context, there is a heightened awareness of the actions of collaborators.
 This awareness then forms